Zlatanius/LED-Rock-Climbing-Wall-RN-project/README.md

 ## Warnings

 - This project is still very young.
-The work on the app started only about a month ago, this means that it only has basic functionality and bare minimum of styling.
+This means that it only has basic functionality and bare minimum of styling.
 - This project has only been tested on android and there are no guarantees it works on iOS.
 - All information is subject to change.